AC Services You Need If You Have A Loud AC

 A loud buzz coming from your HVAC suggests an electrical or mechanical issue.
 Mechanical faults include a malfunctioning compressor or condenser fan motor, damaged isolation feet and small loose parts.

 Electrical problems are the most common sources of loud buzzing sounds.
 It might be a fault in the wiring, relay switch or electrical current.
 Unattended electrical issues can lead to fires breaking out.
-To ensure your home’s safety, turn off your unit and schedule an appointment with a certified technician from Art Plumbing, AC & Electric right away.
+To ensure your home’s safety, turn off your unit and schedule an appointment with a certified technician from Art Plumbing, Air Conditioning & Electric right away.
 We will examine your AC and make sure that we fix any electrical or mechanical problem encountered.

 These noises suggest a few things.
 There might be debris or loose parts in your AC.
 It can be anything from a twig, to a fan blade or connecting rod.